daormar/debasher/doc/design_doc_resident.md

 ### Acceptance: how reliability is shown

 Reliability is claimed only for what passes a **chaos test**: a reference resident program with the shapes that matter (a fan-in node with more than one input port whose `process_data` is sensitive to the order across ports, a cycle, a source and a sink), run once with no failures and then repeatedly under `kill -9` of random nodes at random moments (including several at once, adjacent pairs, and moments in which a snapshot round is open), with the `Supervisor` relaunching them.
 Pass criterion: the final state and output equal those of the failure-free run, with no duplicated and no missing message.
-The exception follows from two limits of the Contract, after which a message can be lost beyond repair: both endpoints of a channel crashed before either finished recovering, and a node killed with a message that it has read from a FIFO but not yet written to its input log.
+The exception follows from two limits of the Contract, after which a message can be lost beyond repair: both endpoints of a channel crashed before either reopened the FIFO, and a node killed with a message that it has read from a FIFO but not yet written to its input log.
 A run that hits either passes if it ends with an error of G8 that names the channel and the numbers of the missing messages, in place of the reference result.
 What always fails is a different result with no error (a message duplicated, lost or altered that nobody reported) and a run that never ends and reports nothing.
-The harness records when it kills each node and when that node finishes recovering, so it knows which runs hit the first limit.
+The harness records when it kills each node and when that node has been relaunched, so it knows which runs hit the first limit.
 The second cannot be seen from outside, so a G8 error in a run that did not hit the first one is examined, and it has to be shown to come from it and not from a fault of the replay.
 The chaos test runs against real `debasher_exec` runs, not mocks.

 Besides it, each guarantee gets its own focused end-to-end test, written in the guarantee's words (for the no-silent-loss guarantee: "send 5 and then 7 through a fan-in node while a round is open: `process_data` receives both").